 Career Outlook and Salary Information

 Opportunities are available to work full- or part-time with a business or on a client-by-client basis.
 However, it can be difficult to make a living solely by sewing.
 Many people incorporate their sewing skills into a specialization, such as dressmaking, wedding gown design, shoemaking or even sail making.
-According to the U.S. Bureau of Labor Statistics (BLS), in 2013, the median yearly wage for tailors, dressmakers and custom sewers was $25,590 (www.bls.gov).
-This job field was expected to decline 3% from 2012-2022.
-Jobs for hand sewers were projected to decrease 3% as well during the same time.
+According to the U.S. Bureau of Labor Statistics (BLS), in 2018, the median yearly wage for tailors, dressmakers and custom sewers was $31,000 (www.bls.gov).
+This job field was expected to decline 6% from 2018-2028.

 Being a seamstress is a skill-based profession in most cases, so all a person needs to become a seamstress is the ability to sew.
 In certain situations, like costume design or industrial sewing work, some form of qualification or experience might be required.
 Courses in sewing and seamstress certification are available, but these are not strictly necessary.
 Practice is key when looking for work as a seamstress.
 When possible, preserving a portfolio of work is a good idea.